ltsp/ltsp/docs/ltsp.conf.5.md

 **PASSWORDS_x=**_"teacher/cXdlcjEyMzQK [a-z][-0-9]\*/MTIzNAo= guest[^:]\*/"_
 : A space separated list of regular expressions that match usernames, followed by slash and base64-encoded passwords.
-On boot, `ltsp init` writes those passwords for the matching users in /etc/shadow, so that then pamltsp can pass them to SSH/SSHFS.
+At boot, `ltsp init` writes those passwords for the matching users in /etc/shadow, so that then pamltsp can pass them to SSH/SSHFS.
 The end result is that those users are able to login either in the console or the display manager by just pressing [Enter]